dagrejs/dagre/README.md

 some some adjustments to get tighter graphs when node and edges sizes vary greatly.

+For clustering, our main techniques come from *Sander, "Layout of Compound Directed Graphs"*.
+This is unequivocally the best paper I've found on how to lay out compound graphs and manage various difficulties that arise in the process. *Forster, "Applying Crossing Reduction Strategies to Layered Compound Graphs"* and *Forster, "A Fast and Simple Heuristic for Constrained Two-Level Crossing Reduction"* offer a fast algorithm for crossing minimization in the context of compound graphs.

 ## Third Party Examples

 Dagre has been included as a part of some very cool projects.
 Here are just a